End to Credit Control Debt Collection Harassment

 Can I Sue Credit Control for Harassment?

-If Credit Control has violated your FDCPA rights, you can sue them in court.
-Winning a lawsuit against Credit Control can result in monetary compensation, including up to $1,000 in statutory damages and reimbursement for attorney’s fees and court costs.
+If they have violated your FDCPA rights, you can sue them in court.
+Winning a lawsuit against them can result in monetary compensation, including up to πŸ’Έ$1,000 in statutory damages and reimbursement for attorney’s fees and court costs.

 Also read: United Credit Recovery Bureau Debt Collection Harassment